yz14689/DSNP_BlogPost/README.md

 4. Write the blog following: Introduction, 3 questions (with hgihlighted title), conclusion/echo/action.

 ## Findings:
-TBD
+(see details in the blog)

 ##  Next Challenge:
-1. Compared to other popular cities in different area to see if any common features
+1. Compared to other popular cities (such as New York City, Orlando, etc.) to see if any common features
-2. For investment, estimate the return in each city and find the best option
+2. For investment, estimate the return in each neighborhood/property type and find the best option